plotly/dash-slicer/README.md

 Input({"scene": scene_id, "context": ALL, "name": "state"})
 ```

-See the `state` properties for details.
+See the `state` property for details.

 ### Setting slicer positions